Topology of character varieties of Abelian groups: Quotients and Character Varieties

 If the orbit of $x$ is closed, $[x]=\overline{[x]}$, we say that $x$ is \emph{polystable}.
 Denote the subset of polystable points by $X^{ps}\subset X$.
 Since for any $g\in G$, $[g\cdot x]=[x]$, it is clear that $X^{ps}$ is a $G$-space.
 It is not, in general, an affine variety.

 We first show that, considering Euclidean topologies, there is a natural homeomorphism between the \emph{polystable quotient $X^{ps}/G$ }and the GIT quotient $X\quot G$.

 Consider the canonical projection $\pi_{ps}:X^{ps}\to X^{ps}/G$, and the GIT projection $\pi_{G}:X\to X\quot G$.
 Define also $\mathcal{I}_{ps}:X^{ps}/G\hookrightarrow X\quot G$ to be the canonical map which sends a $G$-orbit $[x]$ to its extended $G$-orbit $[\![x]\!]$.
-These maps form the following diagram, whose commutativity is clear: In \cite{Lu1,Lu2}, $\pi_{G}$ is shown to be a closed mapping on $G$-invariant Euclidean closed sets (see also \cite{Sch1}, page 141). \begin{thm} Let $G$ be a complex reductive algebraic group, and $X$ a complex affine $G$-variety $($with the natural Euclidean topology coming from $X\subset\mathbb{C}^{N})$.
+These maps form the following diagram, whose commutativity is clear: In \cite{Lu1,Lu2}, $\pi_{G}$ is shown to be a closed mapping on $G$-invariant Euclidean closed sets (see also \cite{Sch1}, page 141).
+The following result is implicit in the work of Luna (see \cite{Lu3}).
+We provide a proof for completeness, as it will be used later. \begin{thm} Let $G$ be a complex reductive algebraic group, and $X$ a complex affine $G$-variety $($with the natural Euclidean topology coming from $X\subset\mathbb{C}^{N})$.
 Then $\mathcal{I}_{ps}$ is a homeomorphism. \end{thm} \begin{proof} With respect to the Euclidean topologies, and the induced topologies on the quotients, the map $\mathcal{I}_{ps}$ is continuous.
-This follows from the identification of $\mathcal{I}_{ps}$ with the composition of continuous maps
+This follows from the identification of $\mathcal{I}_{ps}$ with the composition of continuous maps We will show that $\mathcal{I}_{ps}$ is a bijection and its inverse is continuous.
+It is a standard fact (see \cite{Do,Muk}) that every extended orbit equivalence class contains a unique closed orbit, and this closed orbit lies in the closure of all of the others in that class.
+In particular, for every $[\![x]\!]\in X\quot G$ there exists a representative $x^{ps}\in X$ whose orbit is closed and $x^{ps}\in[\![x]\!]$.
+So, $x^{ps}\in X^{ps}$ and $[x^{ps}]\in X^{ps}/G$.
+Thus, $\mathcal{I}_{ps}([x^{ps}])=[\![x]\!]$ which shows $\mathcal{I}_{ps}$ is surjective.